Arlington Transit

-ART is operated under contract by Transdev, previously First Transit, and currently operates 82 buses.
-ART provides a fixed-route bus service within Arlington County on fourteen routes and carries almost three million passengers annually.
-As part of the Arlington Initiative to Reduce Emission project (AIRE), the ART bus fleet uses clean-burning compressed natural gas and battery electric buses in order to be environmentally friendly in Arlington County.
-ART's purpose is to supplement the regional rail and bus service provided by the Washington Metropolitan Area Transit Authority (WMATA), providing local bus service, and connecting to neighborhoods, businesses, and departments within Arlington County.
+ART is operated under contract by Transdev, previously First Transit, and has a fleet of 82 buses.
+The agency provides fixed-route service on fourteen routes within Arlington County, carrying nearly three million passengers annually.
+To meet the goals of the county's Arlington Initiative to Reduce Emissions (AIRE) project, the fleet utilizes compressed natural gas and battery electric buses.

 History

 Before ART's inception, WMATA was the only transit agency that served Arlington County, providing both bus and rail service.
 Some Metrobus routes served the neighborhoods of Arlington County, connecting them to the Metrorail system.
 In November 1998, the Arlington County board created the ART service, as part of their effort to improve transportation in the county.
 ART's first route served Crystal City, while other routes were still operated by Metrobus.

-On September 7, 2003, a new service was started along Columbia Pike, known as Pike Ride.
-It was first operated by Metrobus and served by the 16 line, heading to Pentagon Station.
 On April 7, 2003, ART began providing Pike Ride routes by introducing ART Route 41.
-Route 41 started serving points west of South Glebe Road, including the neighborhood of Arlington Mill.
-Service was then increased with ART routes 74 and 75.
-Route 74 provided service to the eastern portion of the area, and the neighborhoods of Arlington Village and Arlington View.
-Route 75 served the neighborhood of Arlington Mill, along with Route 41.
-ART Route 73 was also part of the Pike Ride system, which served the eastern portion of Columbia Pike, along with Route 74, and the neighborhood of Arlington Heights.
-Route 73 was discontinued on September 30, 2005, due to low ridership.
+In September of that year, a new service was started along Columbia Pike, known as Pike Ride.

 In 2006, ART began increasing service, both by acquiring Metrobus routes and by bringing service to more neighborhoods.
 Metrobus Route 24P was the first route to be converted to ART, as Route 42.
-In 2009, route 42 was expanded to full week service, replacing the 24P.
+In 2008, the Shirlington Bus Station, also known as the "Shirlington Transit Center", opened in The Village at Shirlington.
+The Shirlington Transit Center is located on Quincy Street and is located near Shirley Highway (I-395).
+With the opening of the new bus station, ART and Metrobus began using it as major transfer point.
+Shirlington Station connects most bus routes to nearby Metrorail stations, as well as the neighborhood of Fairlington.
+The next year, route 42 was expanded to full week service, replacing the 24P.
 The GEORGE bus system was originally operated by Metrobus, until the City of Falls Church transferred operations to ART.
 This bus system served as a feeder to Metrorail stations at the east and west ends of the city.
 The GEORGE service was ultimately suspended in 2010 due to budget constraints.